amman8/amman8/README.md

 - 👀 I’m interested in Game Development and 3D Modeling
 - 🌱 I’m currently Working on Unity C# and Blender
 - ⚒️ I also love to work on AI LLM
+- 🧑‍💻 I also love to solve CTF
-- 💞️ I’m looking to collaborate on Games especially 3D and more so Horror Game
+- 💞️ I’m looking to collaborate on Games especially 3D and more so Horror Games
 - 📫 You can reach me on my email ID ammanakhtar8@gmail.com
 - 🔗 You can also connect with me on LinkedIn https://www.linkedin.com/in/sayed-amman-akhtar-/
 <!---